European shares knocked as oil slide hits earnings

 On Thursday, Greek Prime Minister Alexis Tsipras reiterated his intention to find a mutually beneficial solution with international lenders.

-“You want to keep some banking exposure to Greece because in the event that the worst case scenario doesn’t materialise, the banks are going to be the most sensitive to that, they will react very positively and we will see an almighty bounce,” said Colin Croft, manager of the Jupiter Emerging European Opportunities Fund.
+“You want to keep some banking exposure to Greece because in the event that the worst case scenario doesn’t materialise, the banks are going to be the most sensitive to that, they will react very positively and we will see an almighty bounce,” Colin Croft, manager of the Jupiter Emerging European Opportunities Fund, said.

 Today’s European research round-up